-This policy has been written by the GAT Senior SEN Advisor with guidance from NASEN and the SSAT thereby ensuring compliance with and reflection of the spirit of the new SEND Code of Practice (January 2015) and The Equality Act 2010.
+This policy has been written by the GAT Senior SEN Advisor with guidance from NASEN and the SSAT thereby ensuring compliance with and reflection of the spirit of the new Children's and Families Act 2015, SEND Code of Practice (January 2015) and The Equality Act 2010.
 It is the result of consultation with all GAT Academy SENCOs and approved by the Trust Board.